-While there is no direct evidence that vitamin D provides any protective effects against the coronavirus that causes COVID-19, there is strong evidence that (A) it does protect against a wide variety of viral respiratory infections and cytokine storms, and (B) there is a high likelihood that I am deficient in vitamin D. Based on these conclusions, I am taking a daily vitamin D supplement that meets the RDA requirement.
+There is strong evidence that (A) Vitamin D does protect against a wide variety of viral respiratory infections and cytokine storms, and (B) there is a high likelihood that I am deficient in vitamin D. Based on these conclusions, I am taking a daily vitamin D supplement that meets the RDA requirement.
 Whether you should do so is up to you, of course (see disclaimer at the top of this post – I am not a medical professional or nutritionist.)

 For further reading, here are the materials referenced or used by me in writing this document.